Company formation : the extractable overview

 - Joint Stock Company (A.Ş.): Suitable for larger enterprises seeking to raise capital through public offerings.

-- Branch Office: Allows foreign companies to establish a presence in Turkey without forming a separate legal entity.
+- Branch Office: Allows foreign companies to establish a presence without forming a separate legal entity.

-- Liaison Office: Represents the interests of foreign companies in Turkey without engaging in commercial activities.
+- Liaison Office: Represents the interests of foreign companies without engaging in commercial activities.

 - Cooperative: Collective enterprises owned and operated by their members, promoting cooperation and mutual benefit.